SriniKV58804/Srini_BlueStamp_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone -->

 For my second milestone, I focused on running and testing the code.
 It failed a few times, but by carefully troubleshooting, I eventually got it to work.
+This process taught me valuable debugging skills and the importance of patience.
 In my first milestone, I struggled with the code and where to place it, but after thoroughly following the instructions, I managed to get it running.
-For my final milestone, I need to install the case for the board.
+This initial success boosted my confidence and motivated me to tackle the next challenges with more determination.
+In my final milestone I will need to install the case

 # First Milestone